 When selecting a health insurance plan, consider the following key factors:

-- Coverage limits: Ensure that the policy offers sufficient coverage for hospitalisation, outpatient treatments, and specialist care.
+- Coverage limits: Ensure the policy provides sufficient coverage for hospitalisation, outpatient treatment, and specialist care.
 Look for plans that cover a wide range of medical services, including those that may be necessary for your child’s specific health conditions.

-- Premiums: Balance the cost of premiums with the level of coverage provided.
-While it might be tempting to choose a plan with lower premiums, it’s important to ensure that the coverage is adequate to avoid unexpected out-of-pocket expenses.
+- Premiums: Balance premium costs with the level of coverage provided.
+While it might be tempting to choose a plan with lower premiums, it’s essential to ensure that the coverage is adequate to avoid unexpected out-of-pocket expenses.

-- Network providers: Check whether the plan includes your preferred healthcare providers and hospitals within its network.
-Access to quality healthcare providers is crucial for maintaining your child’s health, so it’s important to select a plan that includes reputable doctors and medical facilities.
+- Network providers: Check whether the plan includes your preferred healthcare providers and hospitals.
+Access to quality healthcare providers is crucial for maintaining your child’s health, so it’s essential to select a plan that includes reputable doctors and medical facilities.

 Both parents should also discuss how the insurance premiums and other healthcare costs will be divided.
-It’s advisable to keep track of these expenses and maintain open communication to ensure that both parties contribute fairly.
+It’s advisable to track these expenses and maintain open communication to ensure both parties contribute fairly.

 Regular financial discussions, as mentioned in the previous section, can help manage these shared responsibilities effectively.